-- You can pay by cash or cheque directly at any of our Contact Centres in Bolsover, Clowne, Shirebrook or South Normanton.
+- You can pay by cash or debit card at the kiosks at any of our Contact Centres in Bolsover, Clowne, Shirebrook or South Normanton

 - Debit Card - You can pay by Debit Card over the telephone.
 Please ring 0300 4560503 and follow the step-by-step instructions.
 You can ring at any time, the service is available 24 hours a day 7 days a week.

 From the 15th February 2018 and to comply with regulation, the Authority will not be able to process card payments from customers using the web browsers listed here.

 If you have any query about paying your bill, please contact the Revenues Team using the contact details opposite.

 If you are experiencing financial difficulties in paying your Council Tax bill you need to tell us immediately so we can help you.
 Please do not wait until you are behind with your payments before seeking advice.
 We have also introduced our own Debt Recovery Policy (223kb).

 The Law Says...Council Tax becomes due on 1st April each year.
 However, under normal circumstances the law allows payment to be spread over 10 months from April to January, reducing as the year progresses.
 You are only entitled to be sent up to two reminders for Council Tax before losing the right to pay by instalments.

 This is how it works...

 - On the first occasion that you fail to pay an instalment by the due date (this is the date specified on your bill) a reminder will be sent to you.
 If you pay the amount requested promptly at this stage and remain up-to-date with payments you will maintain the right to pay by instalments.
 If, however, you fail to pay the amount requested by the due date, a summons will be issued.
 The summons will increase your debt as court costs will be added and you will lose the right to pay by instalments for the rest of the year.
 The whole of the year's Council Tax, which remains outstanding will become payable immediately.